-The paper deals with one main aspect in the design of distributed control systems for holonic manufacturing - that of reallocating already scheduled production orders (Order Holons) in a perturbed environment.
+The paper describes in detail the methodology used for the management of changes - reallocating already scheduled production orders (OHs) in a perturbed environment.

-This environment is a FMS for job-shop tasks executed at batch level on various types of products.
 The control architecture is distributed, of semi-heterarchical type, in which the organizational control is arranged on two levels, referred to as global and local.

-The global level assumes the responsibility for planning and coordination of shop-floor level activities (cell/line/factory) and the resolution of conflicts between local objectives, whereas the local level possesses the autonomy over the planning and control of internal activities within a subsystem (e.g. the robot assembly team).
+The global level assumes the responsibility for planning and coordination of shop-floor level activities and the resolution of conflicts between local objectives; the local level has autonomy over the planning and control of internal activities (e.g. the robot assembly team).

-In semi-heterarchical control architectures, there is an entity placed on a superior decisional level - the Global Production Scheduler (GPS) - which sends aggregate product orders, optimally scheduled - Order Holons (OH), to entities on inferior levels - Device (e.g. Robot, Machine) Controllers which cooperate to accomplish these orders.
-In the proposed holonic system the schedules delivered by the GPS are not imposed to any of the individual resources (conveyor, robot, vision, machine tool); instead, they are only recommended to the decision-making entities - the Order Holons (OH).
-These recommendations will be followed as long as failures or changes do not occur in the system (hierarchical operating mode); they will be ignored at failure/change and recovery moments, being replaced by alternate schedules created from resource (Robot Controllers) offers mutually agreed by a cooperation mechanism (heterarchical operating mode).
+There is an entity placed on a superior decisional level - the Global Production Scheduler (GPS) - which sends aggregate product orders, optimally scheduled - Order Holons (OH), to entities on inferior levels - Device (e.g. Robot, Machine) Controller, cooperating to accomplish the orders.
+The schedules delivered by the GPS are not imposed to any of the individual resources; instead, they are only recommended to the decision-making entities - the Order Holons.
+These recommendations are followed as long as failures or changes do not occur in the system (hierarchical operating mode); they will be ignored at failure/change and recovery moments, being replaced by alternate schedules created from resource (robot) offers mutually agreed by cooperation mechanism (heterarchical operating mode).
 The holonic manufacturing control automatically switches between these two modes.

-The holonic control strategy follows the key features of the PROSA reference architecture (Van Brussel et al., 1998; Valkaenars et al., 1994), implemented as a HMES extended with:
+The holonic control strategy follows the key features of the PROSA reference architecture (Van Brussel et al., 1998; Valkaenars, 1994), implemented as an extended HMES:

-- Automatic switching between hierarchical (efficient use of resources and global production optimization) and heterarchical (agility to order changes, e.g. rush orders, and fault tolerance to resource breakdowns) production control modes. - Automatic planning and execution via Supply Holons (SH) of part supply; automatic generation of self-supply tasks upon detecting local storage depletion. - In-line vision-based part qualification and inspection of products in user-definable execution stages. - Robotized processing (e.g. assembling, CNC machine tending, fastening, and assembling) under visual control / guidance.
+- Automatic switching between hierarchical (efficient / optimal use of resources) and heterarchical (agility to order changes, e.g. rush orders, and fault tolerance to resource breakdowns) production control modes. - Automatic planning and execution via Supply Holons (SH) of part supply; automatic generation of self-supply tasks upon detecting local storage depletion. - In-line vision-based part qualification and inspection of products in user-definable execution stages. - Robotized processing (e.g. assembling, machine tending, fastening, assembling) under visual guidance